AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/README.md

 ![Display1](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/blob/master/Screen.png)

-You can set the thermostat temperatur an the state (Auto, On, Off).
+You can set the thermostat temperature and the state (Auto, On, Off).

-The Wemos D1 mini plus the DS1820 sensor.
+The Wemos D1 mini plus the DS1820 sensor:

 ![Display2](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/blob/master/Wemos%20D1%20Mini-1.jpg)

-The OBI2 device is placed directly in the heater connected with WAGO connectors.
+The OBI2 device is placed directly in the heater connected with WAGO connectors:

 ![Display3](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/blob/master/TasmotaObi2-1.jpg)

-This is the heater itself.
+This is the heater itself:

 ![Display4](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/blob/master/Heater-1.jpg)